 Experienced No Fault Doctor Serving Buffalo, NY

-No fault insurance is required in 18 states.
+No-fault insurance is required in 18 states.
 These are Colorado, Delaware, Florida, Hawaii, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Oregon, Pennsylvania, Texas, Utah, and Washington State.
-Colorado, Maryland, and Washington State can refuse coverage, but all other are mandated.
+Colorado, Maryland, and Washington State can refuse coverage, but all others are mandated.

 When you visit a doctor for no-fault insurance, instead of sending you a bill with the cost of treatment, they will send this bill to the insurance company covering you and complete any necessary paperwork they may have.
 Because this can take some time and be quite a task for the physician, not all doctors accept no-fault insurance or take patients that are covered under this qualification.

 Because of this, it’s important to research which doctors will accept this insurance in order to ensure you don’t have to pay costs out of pocket.

 Car accident injuries are common, and no two injuries may be exactly alike.
 In fact, over 3 million people in the United States alone are injured in a car accident each year.
 Of these injuries, some are more frequently seen than others.
 For example, injuries like whiplash, broken bones, headaches and dizziness from concussions, back pain, and other various muscle or tissue injuries.

 Whiplash comes from a quick or sudden jerking motion of the neck, which causes soft tissue damage in the neck.